duckietown/book-opmanual-duckiebot/src/duckiebot_assembly_and_setup/calibration_wheels/index.md

 Measure the amount of drift after 2 meters run
 ```

-If the Duckiebot drifted by less than $10$ centimeters you can stop calibrating the trim parameter.
+If the Duckiebot drifted by less than `10` centimeters you can stop calibrating the trim parameter.
-A drift of $10$ centimeters in a $2$ meters run is good enough for Duckietown.
+A drift of `10` centimeters in a `2` meters run is good enough for Duckietown.
-If the Duckiebot drifted by more than $10$ centimeters, continue with the next step.
+If the Duckiebot drifted by more than `10` centimeters, continue with the next step.

-If the Duckiebot drifted to the left side of the tape, decrease the value of $r$, by running, for example:
+If the Duckiebot drifted to the left side of the tape, decrease the value of `r`, by running, for example:

 ```
 rosparam set /[hostname]/kinematics_node/trim -0.1
 ```

-If the Duckiebot drifted to the right side of the tape, increase the value of $r$, by running, for example:
+If the Duckiebot drifted to the right side of the tape, increase the value of `r`, by running, for example:

 ```
 rosparam set /[hostname]/kinematics_node/trim 0.1